 FINANCIAL SAMURAI TAX DEFERRED (401K) SAVINGS GUIDE

-Given the 401k maximum contribution limits have increased over time, the three columns from left to right can also be used as guidance for older savers over 45 years old, middle aged savers between 30 – 45, and younger savers under 30 who get to max out at $18,000 a year at the minimum for the majority of their careers.
+Given the 401k maximum contribution limits have increased over time, the three columns from left to right can also be used as guidance for older savers over 45 years old, middle aged savers between 30 – 45, and younger savers under 30 who get to max out at $20,500 a year (2022 max) at the minimum for the majority of their careers.

-This chart does not take into consideration any after-tax savings post 401K contribution or 401k company matching either to remain conservative.
-It’s always good to end up with too much money than too little.
+Keep in mind this chart does not take into consideration any after-tax savings post 401K contribution or 401k company matching either.
+It's always good to end up with too much money than too little.

 FINANCIAL SAMURAI POST-TAX SAVINGS GUIDE